Home Before Dark (film): Plot

 Arnold agrees to take Charlotte to Boston for Christmas.
 Jake suggests that she see a psychiatrist, as she once planned.
 In Boston, Arnold lies to his friends, forestalling their meeting Charlotte.
 At lunch, Charlotte asks Ham, who has stopped drinking, for help regaining control of her finances.
 When she tells him Arnold is drugging her food, he asks her to see a psychiatrist, a good man.
 She leaves.

-After a manic shopping spree, she has her hair styled exactly like Joan's and buys a gold lamé evening dress, 5 sizes too big, It is falling off her when she joins Arnold and his friends in the dining room, introducing herself as “Joan”.
+After a manic shopping spree, Charlotte has her hair styled exactly like Joan's and buys a gold lamé evening dress, five sizes too big, It is falling off her when she joins Arnold and his friends in the dining room, introducing herself as “Joan”.

 In the hotel room, Arnold weeps.
 She asks why.
 She does not remember, and wants all the truth.
 He does not admit infidelity, but he finally does say, “I do not love you.”
-They agree to divorce.
+They agree to divorce, with Charlotte promising to wait until the college semester is over so as not to jeopardize Arnold's career.

 At the big New Year's party, Charlotte “looks like herself” again, Joan is a hit in the gold dress, and Arnold obsesses about appearances.
 Charlotte walks out, telling him to “go to hell.”

 She fires Mattie and confronts the family, telling Arnold that he married an imitation of Joan.
 She calls Jake and asks him to drive her to Boston.
 She calls Ham and asks him to arrange an appointment with the psychiatrist, “today”.
 She tells Arnold that they must vacate the house after the semester break.
 Jake drives her away into a wintry dawn.